 The Center offers fellowships, research assistantships, travel grants and other support for both graduate and undergraduate students.
 We sponsor numerous lectures, seminars, and conferences, and host visiting scholars and other researchers.

-Our publications include Viator, internationally recognized as one of the best scholarly journals in the field, Comitatus, one of the oldest graduate student journals, and “Cursor Mundi”, a series of single-authored books and multi-authored collections.
+Our publications include: Viator, internationally recognized as one of the best scholarly journals in the field; Comitatus, one of the oldest graduate student journals; Cursor Mundi, a series of single-authored books and multi-authored collections; and, the new Texts in Translation series.
 A variety of books and monographs are also published each year under the Center’s aegis.

-CMRS does not award academic degrees but it provides support for the development of relevant classes, provides funding for up to three undergraduate and graduate CMRS Seminars each year, assists students to identify funding sources and educational opportunities in the field, and consults with faculty and departments on student recruitment strategies and support.
+CMRS-CEGS does not award academic degrees but it provides support for the development of relevant classes, provides funding for up to three undergraduate and graduate CMRS Seminars each year, assists students to identify funding sources and educational opportunities in the field, and consults with faculty and departments on student recruitment strategies and support.